 If you don’t have a digital certificate, then you can call the Australian Immunisation Register and request your immunisation COVID_19 history be sent by post, although it may take up to 14 days to arrive.
 1800 653 809 Mon – Fri 8am – 5pm.

-Face masks are required to be worn indoors in line with government directives; unless lawfully exempted.
+Face masks are required to be carried at all times and may be worn indoors when 1.5m social distancing is unable to be adhered to or inline with the Government and Mitchell Shire directives; unless lawfully exempted.
 Subject to Change.

 Keeping Safe – What you need to keep doing!

 - Practice good hygiene and regularly and thoroughly wash your hands.